Spy pixel: Mechanism

 When a single email is sent to multiple recipients, the tracking report will normally show the number of emails that have been opened but not the specific recipients who have done so.

 Email tracking vs. web tracking

-Although both web tracking and email tracking employ similar mechanisms, such as the usage of tracking images or cookies, information that is collected via web tracking cannot be traced back to any individual without consent.
-In contrast, email addresses can often reveal an individual's affiliation to a particular organization, browsing history, online social media profile, and other PII.
+Web tracking and email tracking employ similar mechanisms, such as the usage of tracking images or cookies.
+Email tracking makes it much easier to trace back to any individual without consent, as email addresses can often reveal an individual's affiliation to a particular organization, browsing history, online social media profile, and other PII.
 This can lead to cross-tracking across devices, where third-party services link devices that share common attributes such as IP addresses, local networks, or login information.
+Although this may be more challenging with web tracking, more advanced web trackers have data collection features, like the Meta Pixel's advanced matching feature, that allows people to be identified by submitting an email address or other PII on a form page.

 Usage

 Personal use

 Individuals and business owners may want to use email tracking for a variety of reasons, such as lead generation, event invitations, promotions, newsletters, one-click polls, and teacher-parent communications.
 They can use services like Yet Another Mail Merge (YAMM), a Google Sheets add-on, to create and send personalized mail merge campaigns from Gmail.
 The sender has the option to enable the tracker and see email open rates, clicks, replies, and bounces.
 According to YAMM's website: "YAMM embeds a tiny, invisible tracking image (a single-pixel gif, sometimes called a web beacon) within the content of each message.
 When the recipient opens the message, the tracking image is scanned, referenced and recorded in our system."